thanujasiva/sysc-3110-project/README.md

 1. Download and execute jar file onto any IDE.
 2. Run the game from GameView.main()
 3. When the game opens, first choose how many players you wish to play with from the drop down menu.
-    * If you fail to choose - hit cancel or closes on JOptionPane, the game will terminate.
+    * If you fail to choose (i.e. hit cancel or close the JOptionPane) the game will terminate.
 4. After choosing the number of players, all players will be initialized on position GO, as shown on the top right corner of the GUI.
 5. Hit the dice button on the centre of the board to roll and start the game.
 6. Your position will move automatically, and the property you land on will prompt the property card frame to pop up.